makbari/nvim/README.md

 it uses `lazy.nvim` as a plugin manager for Neovim.

+### requirements
+- you need to install `vale` as a formatter for working with markdown files: `sudo snap install vale`

 ### key remaps

 - `leader`: `space` is the set as a global leader.